wilmoore/frontend-packagers/readme.md

 **NOTES**:

--  For most projects, speed won't be an issue; however, it may be more import for some.
+-  For most projects, speed won't be an issue; however, YMMV.
 -  These benchmarks were taken from the *[component](https://github.com/component/component#features)* documentation; thus depending on your setup and dependencies, YMMV.